mirzaeiyan/nqueens-genetic/README.md

 ([2, 4, 6, 0, 3, 1, 7, 5], 'Fitness=>', 28)
 ```

-Feel free to contribute to this code and add new features and fix its bugs!
+Feel free to contribute to this code, add new features and fix its bugs!